Andrea Guglielmetti

 Carlo is a former forester with deep roots in the chestnut landscapes of Ticino.
 His work has centered on reviving these culturally and ecologically important forests.
 He speaks to the value of blending practical knowledge with scientific research, and believes that community involvement and intergenerational care are crucial for sustaining chestnut groves in a changing climate.

 A pioneering forest engineer, Roberto advocates for forest reserves where nature can follow its own rhythm.
 He challenges conventional, overly technical approaches, calling instead for more democratic, imaginative, and holistic forest management.
-For him, stories, aesthetics, and even quantum physics have a place in understanding forests as living, dynamic systems.
+For him, stories, aesthetics, and even psychology have a place in understanding forests as living, dynamic systems.

 Jean Baptiste Bruchez